rv2036/rvspoc/content/en/introduction.md

 - SG2042/Pioneer Box (SG2042)
 - CV1800B/Milk-V Duo (Duo)

-## Notes on Programs
+## Notes on Challenges

-- Competition programs will be announced gradually from November 27th to December 31st.
-We welcome feedback and ideas from developers from around the globe and will design and adjust competition programs accordingly.
+- Challenges will be announced gradually from November 27th to December 31st.
+We welcome feedback and ideas from developers from around the globe and will design and adjust challenges accordingly.
 Let's make RISC-V's software ecosystem better together.
 - Any requests for clarification should be directed to [the host staff](mailto:rvspoc@cyberlimes.cn), who will make adjustments and provided clarifications as needed.
 - The host will maintain a list of parts and models for the Chinese domestic GPUs, which will be updated continually until December 31st.
-- Assessment for all program results will be done in collaboration with core developers from open sources communities, experts from the PLCT Lab, and experts from our sponsors.
-We will announce assessment committees for each program by December 31st.
+- Assessment for all challenge results will be done in collaboration with core developers from open sources communities, experts from the PLCT Lab, and experts from our sponsors.
+We will announce assessment committees for each challenge by December 31st.